PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 ...
 Measuring Sample5_TRANS for 20 uamps

-The particular keyword argument to the `measure` function is given in the header on the first line of the file.
+The particular keyword argument to the :py:meth:`ScanningInstrument.measure` function is given in the header on the first line of the file.
 Each subsequent line represents a single run and the value of each cell in the line is the value of that keyword argument for the header.
 If an argument is left blank, then the keyword's default value is used.
 The boolean values True and False are case insensitive, but all other strings retain their case.

 .. csv-table:: bad_julabo.csv
   :file: ../../tests/bad_julabo.csv